Great Southern Bancorp (NASDAQ:GSBC) Posts Quarterly Earnings Results, Beats Expectations By $0.30 EPS

-Great Southern Bancorp (NASDAQ:GSBC) announced its earnings results on Sunday.
-The financial services provider reported $1.28 earnings per share for the quarter, beating analysts’ consensus estimates of $0.98 by $0.30, Fidelity Earnings reports.
+Great Southern Bancorp (NASDAQ:GSBC) issued its quarterly earnings data on Sunday.
+The financial services provider reported $1.28 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.98 by $0.30, Fidelity Earnings reports.
 Great Southern Bancorp had a net margin of 23.16% and a return on equity of 9.63%.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, January 12th.
-Stockholders of record on Monday, December 28th were paid a $0.34 dividend.
-The ex-dividend date was Thursday, December 24th.
-This represents a $1.36 dividend on an annualized basis and a dividend yield of 2.69%.
-Great Southern Bancorp’s dividend payout ratio (DPR) is currently 26.46%.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, January 12th.
+Stockholders of record on Monday, December 28th were paid a dividend of $0.34 per share.
+This represents a $1.36 annualized dividend and a dividend yield of 2.69%.
+The ex-dividend date of this dividend was Thursday, December 24th.
+Great Southern Bancorp’s payout ratio is currently 26.46%.

-Several equities research analysts recently commented on GSBC shares.
-Piper Sandler raised shares of Great Southern Bancorp from a “neutral” rating to an “overweight” rating and boosted their price objective for the stock from $44.00 to $56.00 in a research note on Thursday, December 17th.
-TheStreet raised shares of Great Southern Bancorp from a “c+” rating to a “b-” rating in a report on Thursday, October 29th.
-Finally, Zacks Investment Research cut shares of Great Southern Bancorp from a “buy” rating to a “hold” rating in a report on Wednesday, December 23rd.
+In other news, insider Douglas W. Marrs sold 625 shares of the firm’s stock in a transaction on Monday, November 9th.
+The shares were sold at an average price of $45.08, for a total transaction of $28,175.00.
+Following the completion of the transaction, the insider now owns 1,625 shares of the company’s stock, valued at $73,255.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+23.10% of the stock is currently owned by company insiders.

 Great Southern Bancorp, Inc operates as a bank holding company for Great Southern Bank that offers a range of financial services in the United States.
 Its deposit products include regular savings accounts, checking accounts, money market accounts, fixed interest rate certificates with varying maturities, certificates of deposit, brokered certificates, and individual retirement accounts.